Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 | Vertical movement | Press crown after strap | Helmet does not lift beyond brow line |

 This table helps parents confirm whether adjustments or replacement are necessary and why certification matters for safety.
 Modern helmets from major brands (Bauer, CCM) feature tool-free adjustable systems.
-When adjusting, ensure equal tension on both sides for proper fit and stability.

 What Happens When a Hockey Helmet Is Too Loose or Too Tight?